 Bioventus Issues Revised Third Quarter Results; Updates Full-Year 2022 Financial Guidance

-/EIN News/ -- DURHAM, N.C., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Bioventus Inc. (Nasdaq: BVS) ("Bioventus" or "the Company"), a global leader in innovations for active healing, today amended its previously announced financial results for the three and nine months ended October 1, 2022.
+DURHAM, N.C., Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Bioventus Inc. BVS ("Bioventus" or "the Company"), a global leader in innovations for active healing, today amended its previously announced financial results for the three and nine months ended October 1, 2022.

 Due to the adverse effect on the previously announced third quarter 2022 financial results and revenue guidance that resulted from additional rebate claims related to certain of the Company's products and a non-cash impairment charge required by U.S. generally accepted accounting principles resulting from the recent decline in the Company's market capitalization subsequent to its previously announced financial results for the third quarter of 2022, the Company is amending its previously announced third quarter financial results as provided below, which replaces the earnings release of November 8, 2022 in its entirety.